Whether you want them in a coffee tin, fancy urn or scattered in a meaningful location, here’s what the rules say about your ashes when you die.

 Yes.
 After cremation, your ashes can be put in any container you want.
 It can be a fancy urn, a simple old coffee tin, or any container of personal significance to you.

-Where can my ashes be spread?
+Where can my ashes be scattered?

 Can my ashes be mailed?